 Growing Your Communications Capacity

-- Clear employee communications helps your people deliver on your brand promise to customers and achieve career success.
+- employee communications to help your people deliver on your brand promise to customers and achieve career success

-- Clear communication with customers supports the buying process – helps consumers to understand, choose, buy, and – when necessary – return products.
+- communication with customers to support the buying process – to help consumers understand, choose, buy, and exchange products

-- Clear communication with all groups helps shape and manage expectations, creates transparency, and leads to trust.
+- communication with all groups to help shape and manage expectations, creates transparency, and leads to trust

 Almost ALL of a company’s official communication is brand communication.